drakesmelser54/HobbiTat/README.md

 This SPA will be housed on Heroku initially and will be functional on computer web browsers and mobile devices.
 After the Savvy Coders Full Stack Bootcamp, _HobbiTat_ will continue to be updated and may eventually be registered under a domain and be functional on IOS.

 ## Usage:
-After opening _HobbiTat_, users create profiles after inputting some information, including: location, skills/hobbies/teachings they possess, and photos and links to relevant work.
+After opening _HobbiTat_, users create profiles after inputting some information, including: location, hobbies and skills they possess, and photos and links to relevant work.
 After profiles are created, users may view profiles within their area in a slideshow, similar to the swiping process in dating apps like _Bumble_ and _Tinder_.

 If the user wants to chat with another user whose skills spark interest, they may start a dialogue through chat functionality.
-If the chat leads to an agreed upon Skill Exchange, the two users may book dates in their calender for the exchange.
+If the chat leads to an agreed upon "Exchange", the two users may book dates in their calender for the "Exchange".

 ## Contributing: